Boiling down the dietary guidelines

-Nutrient-dense foods include all vegetables, fruits, whole grains, seafood, eggs, beans and peas, unsalted nuts and seeds, fat-free and low-fat dairy products, and lean meats and poultry — when prepared with little or no added solid fats, sugars, refined starches, and sodium.
+Nutrient-dense foods include vegetables, fruits, whole grains, seafood, eggs, beans, peas, lentils, unsalted nuts and seeds, fat-free and low-fat dairy products, and lean meats and poultry.
+They contain little or no added sugars, saturated fat and sodium.

 Where do I need to cut back?

 Most Americans eat too much sodium and too many calories from saturated fat and added sugars.
 Even if you aren't overweight, too much sodium, saturated fat and added sugars in your diet can increase your risk of heart disease and other problems.

 A diet that meets your nutrition needs doesn't have much room for added sugars, saturated fat or sodium.
 You don't have to eliminate them completely.
 You can enjoy them within these limits: